 Can you address infant baptism?

 Infant baptism is not taught in the New Testament.
 The scriptures basically teach by express command, approved example, and necessary inference.
-Without exception, we do not find a command, example, or necessary inference for the baptizing of infants.
+Without exception, we do not find a command, example, or necessary inference for baptizing infants.
 We do find: "And believers were the more added to the Lord, multitudes both of men and women" (Acts 5: 14).

 Candidates for baptism must believe, repent, and confess Christ.
-Jesus said, "He that believeth and is baptized shall be saved..."(Mk.
+Jesus said, "He that believeth and is baptized shall be saved..."
+(Mk.
 16: 16).
 The apostle Peter commands, "...Repent, and be baptized..."
 (Acts 2: 38).
-When the eunuch asked, " what doth hinder me to be baptized," he was told to believe (Acts 8: 36, 37).
-He then confessed, "...I believe that Jesus Christ is the Son of God: (vs. 37, KJV).
+When the eunuch asked, " what doth hinder me to be baptized," he was told to believe (Acts 8: 36-37).
+He then confessed, "...I believe that Jesus Christ is the Son of God:" (vs. 37, KJV).
 The scriptures require such a confession prior to baptism (see Rom.
-10: 9, 10).
-Interested reader, a baby cannot believe, repent, and confess Christ.
+10: 9-10).
+A baby cannot believe, repent, and confess Christ.
 Hence, babies are not candidates for baptism, according to the scriptures.

 Conclusion.
 As you can see, infant baptism is another doctrine of man, lacking Bible authority!

 Infant baptism is not taught in the New Testament.
 The scriptures basically teach by express command, approved example, and necessary inference.
-Without exception, we do not find a command, example, or necessary inference for the baptizing of infants.
+Without exception, we do not find a command, example, or necessary inference for baptizing infants.
 We do find: "And believers were the more added to the Lord, multitudes both of men and women" (Acts 5: 14).

 Candidates for baptism must believe, repent, and confess Christ.
-Jesus said, "He that believeth and is baptized shall be saved..."(Mk.
+Jesus said, "He that believeth and is baptized shall be saved..."
+(Mk.
 16: 16).
 The apostle Peter commands, "...Repent, and be baptized..."
 (Acts 2: 38).
-When the eunuch asked, " what doth hinder me to be baptized," he was told to believe (Acts 8: 36, 37).
-He then confessed, "...I believe that Jesus Christ is the Son of God: (vs. 37, KJV).
+When the eunuch asked, " what doth hinder me to be baptized," he was told to believe (Acts 8: 36-37).
+He then confessed, "...I believe that Jesus Christ is the Son of God:" (vs. 37, KJV).
 The scriptures require such a confession prior to baptism (see Rom.
-10: 9, 10).
-Interested reader, a baby cannot believe, repent, and confess Christ.
+10: 9-10).
+A baby cannot believe, repent, and confess Christ.
 Hence, babies are not candidates for baptism, according to the scriptures.

 Conclusion.
 As you can see, infant baptism is another doctrine of man, lacking Bible authority!